micahjeffery/search/README.md

 - Includes multisearches for selected sites.
 - Includes favorites, recent searches, favicon previews, themes, and Comfortable/Compact/Minimalist layouts.
 - Stores preferences and optional history only in the browser.
+- Supports local bangs and local multisearches stored in the browser.

 ## Use it as your browser search engine